AllThingsSmitty/super-simple-css-tooltips/README.md

 # Super Simple CSS Tooltips
-Easily add a tooltip hover effect to the left, right, and bottom of an element.
-A second bottom option includes a triangle pointer.
+Easily add a tooltip hover effect to an element.
+The tooltip hover can be placed to the left, right, and bottom of an element.
+A second bottom option includes a triangle pointer.s

 ![image of tooltip](https://github.com/AllThingsSmitty/super-simple-css-tooltips/blob/master/img/tooltip.png)

-###CSS Classes
+##CSS Classes
 * `tooltip--left`
 * `tooltip--right`
 * `tooltip--bottom`
 * `tooltip--triangle`

 The CSS creates a tooltip specific to the element's `data-tooltip` attribute.

+##Examples

 ###Text
 ```html